Tribonacci numbers and primes of the form $p=x^2+11y^2$: Abstract

 \section{Abstract}

 In this paper we show that for any prime number $p$ not equal to $11$ or $19$, the Tribonacci number $T_{p-1}$ is divisible by $p$ if and only if $p$ is of the form $x^2+11y^2$.
 We first use class field theory on the Galois closure of the number field corresponding to the polynomial $x^3-x^2-x-1$ to give the splitting behavior of primes in this number field.
 After that, we apply these results to the explicit exponential formula for $T_{p-1}$.
+We also give a connection between the Tribonacci numbers and the Fourier coefficients of the unique newform of weight $2$ and level $11$.